 The Czech Republic only spends around 270 euros per inhabitant on family and children benefits, slightly more than Slovakia (240 euros per inhabitant) and Hungary (260 euros) but right below Poland’s level of expenditures per capita (285 euros) – which is still less than half of the EU average spending per inhabitant.

-350 billion euros spent in the EU on family benefits
+350 billion euros spent in Europe on family benefits

 At the EU level, more then 350 billion euros were spent on family benefits in total, or 2.4% of total GDP and 9% of the total spent on social protection benefits.
 The average expenditure was 690 euros per inhabitant, with the highest found in Luxembourg (3.000 euros), Denmark (1.7000), Sweden (1.400), Germany and Finland (both 1.200).

 All in all, Germany, the U.K. and France alone accounted for roughly two thirds of the EU’s family and children benefits spending.

 This huge gap in the level of family benefits granted in individual EU member states was at the heart of the recent spat opposing the Czech Republic and Slovakia to Austria, after Vienna decided to cut family allowances for foreigners working in the country (including to the many Czechs and Slovaks employed in Austria).